edmundlth/edmundlth.github.io/_posts/2021-08-30-coin-flip-model.md

 \end{aligned}
 $$

 which tell us that the RLCT $$= 1/2$$ as expected for a regular model.
-The posterior and Bayesian predictive distribution is given by<span class=sidenote>the form of the posterior shows that Beta and Bernoulli distributions forms a conjugate pair.</span>
+The posterior and Bayesian predictive distribution is given by<span sidenote>the form of the posterior shows that Beta and Bernoulli distributions forms a conjugate pair.</span>

 $$
 \begin{aligned}